Crunch/postcss-less/README.md

 Instead of trying to assemble a hodge-podge collection of PostCSS plugins that "emulate" a pre-processor, use a pre-processor!

 **THAT'S RIGHT.** This plugin doesn't give you "Less-like" functionality, or "Less-like" parsing.
 It gives you the full awesomeness of Less, with the flexibility of PostCSS.
-Basically, you can throw your "pre-processor-y" plugins away now.
+Basically, you can throw your "pre-processor-y" and "Sass-ish" plugins away now.

 ## Having said that...